inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 liable to a fine of one pound.
 Any animal leading a blind person shall be deemed to be a cat.
 		-- Rule 46, Oxford Union Society, London
-I kissed my first girl and smoked my first cigarette on the same day.
+I kissed my first girl and smoked my first cigtte on the same day.
 I haven't had time for tobacco since.
 		-- Arturo Toscanini
 Chairman of the Bored.